netmarkjp/fargo/README.md

 - ``TOKEN`` is expired in 5 min by default.
     - can change with env ``TOKEN_TTL`` (min) *feature*
 - If get file fail, locked 30 seconds from same IP by default.
-- Pushed file will delete in 600 sec(1h) by default.
+- Pushed file will delete in 600 sec(10 min) by default.
     - can change with env ``FILE_TTL`` (sec)